We didn't see Camille the day she died.

 - Persepolis: The police suspect that Marjane's family has been to a party and are following them home to check for stashed wine.
 When they arrive, Marjane's grandma asks to enter the house first, claiming she has diabetes and needs to get her medicine urgently.
 Once inside she and Marjane flush all the wine down the toilet, but later find they needn't have bothered: Marjane's father merely bribed the police officer to get him to leave.

-- The Iron Giant: when paranoiac Jerk Ass Kent Mansley finally convinces the US Army that the title charqacter is loose in Rockwell, Maine, they arrive at Dean McCoppin's studio to find a huge robotic figure.
+- The Iron Giant: When paranoiac Jerkass Kent Mansley finally convinces the US Army that the title character is loose in Rockwell, Maine, they arrive at Dean McCoppin's studio to find a huge robotic figure.
 Dean explains that it's leftover from a defunct garage, and he's making a modern art sculpture from it.
 General Rogard glares at Kent and growls, "Mansley, you idiot."

-- Tommy Boy: Tommy has been driving as Richard drinks.
-When cops try to pull them over Tommy, knowing that they will never believe he wasn't drinking, starts driving even more erratically, then pulls over and runs out of the car pretending to be attacked by bees.
+- Tommy Boy: Tommy has been driving as Richard drinks beer in the passenger seat.
+When cops try to pull them over Tommy, knowing that they will think he was drinking and driving, starts driving even more erratically, then pulls over and runs out of the car pretending to be attacked by bees.
 The officers, both of whom are allergic to bees, make a hasty retreat.

-- In Collateral, Jamie Foxx plays a taxi driver who is forced to drive a hitman around to kill several people.
-One of the victims falls out of a window onto his taxi, causing significant damage.
-The pair are later pulled over by two officers suspicious of the damage, and the hitman threatens to kill the policemen if Jamie Foxx is unable to talk his way out of the situation.
-He claims that the damage came from hitting a deer and though the policemen appear skeptical, they receive another call and let him off with a warning.
+- Collateral: Max is a taxi driver who is forced to drive a hitman around to kill several people; one of the victims falls out of a window onto his taxi, causing significant damage.
+When a pair of police officers notice the damage and pull him over, the hitman orders Max to talk his way out of it or he'll kill the officers.
+Max claims that the damage came from hitting a deer and though the officers are skeptical, they receive another call (related to the hitman's earlier murder) and let him off with a warning.

-- Die Hard.
-After John McClain calls the Los Angeles Police Department for help, sergeant Al Powell stops by the building to check out his claim.
+- Die Hard: After John McClane calls the Los Angeles Police Department for help during the attack on Nakatomi Plaza, sergeant Al Powell stops by the building to check out his claim.
 One of the terrorists pretends to be a security guard and allays his suspicions, so Powell starts to leave.
-McClain has to throw a body through a window so it drops on the front of the police car to alert Powell to the fact that something is seriously wrong.
+McClane has to throw a body through a window so it drops on the front of the police car to alert Powell to the fact that something is seriously wrong.

 - Shooter: When Bob Lee shows up to Sarah's house, she calls 911 but immediately has a change of heart and hangs up.
 When they call back per procedure, she tells them that she got scared because an animal knocked over her trash cans.